-the metop a seel or one too the FEES money labour and aldigits ad a
+chiev restore a neel noivers hos elegenous to service laires to defeate ed o'T recal ron coffin zeomend ests rein tronger en en elle some applica mort polyaribora has seriged accounted to be FEES to the est generalist state 11 nath

 Fees are subject to change by the Trustees of the California State Colleges.

 FEES PAYABLE AT TIME OF REGISTRATION

-Materials and service \$38.00
+Fees for more than six units:

+\$45.0

-Student activity fee 5.00
+Student activity fee

 Student Union Auditors pay same fees as students carrying courses for credit.
-3.00

-Total required fees \$51.00

-AN ALTONOMY OF THE PROPERTY OF
+7.0

+of to recorded test and improvement of the Roll with the grands to statistic A. (1.
+F.

+and the beautiful of the state \$61.5

+Fees for six units or less:

-Materials and service 19.50
+Materials and service 22.5

+Student activity fee

-Student Union 2.50
+Student Union 3.5

 Auditors pay same fees as students carrying courses for credit.

-Total required fees. \$22.00
+Total required fees \$30.7

-to Andrew to make a second of the contract of

-Cuition for nonresident student: (In addition to materials and service and activity fees) 2.00
+Tuition for nonresident student:

+(In addition to materials and service, activity, and student union fees)

 Nonresident student enrolled for 15 units or more 300.00

-Nonresident student enrolled for less than 15 units, or fraction thereof (per unit) 20.00
+Nonresident student enrolled for less than 15 units, or fraction thereof

+(per unit) 20.00

 (For fee-paying purposes, zero unit courses are counted as one unit.)

 Tuition for foreign student (citizen and resident of a foreign country):

-(In addition to materials and service and activity fees) ested 1
+(In addition to materials and service, activity, and student union fees)

-Foreign student enrolled for 15 units or more 127.50
+Foreign student enrolled for 15 units or more 127 5

-Foreign student enrolled for less than 15 units or fraction thereof (per unit) 8.50
+Foreign student enrolled for 15 units or more Foreign student enrolled for less than 15 units or fraction thereof 12/.5

+(per unit) 8.50

 (For fee-paying purposes, zero unit courses are counted as one unit.)

+Parking Fees:

-Parking Fees: Students enrolled in more than six units 13.00
+Students enrolled in more than six units

+Students enrolled in six units or less

+Each alternate car in addition to first vehicle 1.00

-Students enrolled in more than six units.
-6.00
+Two-wheeled, self-propelled vehicle: Student enrolled in more than six units.
+10

-Students enrolled in six units of less 1.00
+Student enrolled in six units or less 3.2

-T

-Condens and led in more than six units 3.25

 Student enrolled in six units or less.
 1.50

 MISCELLANEOUS FEES

 (Fees payable when service is rendered)

-A-1' 5.00
+Application fee for admission or readmission to the College 5.00

-Late registrationChange of program 5.00
+Late registration 5.00

 Change of program 1.00

-Foilure to meet administratively required appointment or time limit 2.00
+Failure to meet administratively required appointment or time limit 2.00

-2.00

-Check returned for any cause 10 0.00
+Transcript of record (first copy free)

-Check returned for any cause 75 00
+Check returned for any cause 2.00

-Check returned for any cause Studio lesson, per lesson per student Current fee per semester (15 40-minute lessons) Organ practice Loss or damage of equipment and library books 75.00
+Studio lesson, per lesson per student 1.00 Current fee per semester (15 40-minute lessons) to 6.00

+Current ree per semester (1) 40-minute lessons) 75.00

+Organ practice 10.00

+20.1

 REGULAR SESSION FEE REFUNDS

 Materials and service fees:

-To be eligible for partial refunds of materials and service fees, a student withdrawing from college must file an application with the business office not later than 14 days following the day of the term when instruction begins; and provided, further, that the amount of \$2 shall be retained to cover the cost of registration.
-Nonresident and foreign student tuition:
+To be eligible for partial refunds of materials and service fees, a student withdrawing from college must file an application with the business office not later than 14 days following the day of the term when instruction begins; and provided, further, that the amount of \$2 shall be retained to cover the cost of Nonresident and foreign student tuition: